BoundingBoxSoftware/Materialize/README.md

 Materialize is a program for converting images to materials for use mainly but not restrict to video games.

 ## Motivation
-I decided to port materialize to linux, since the original is for windows only.
-I will keep improving it.
+I decided to maintain Materialize for Linux, Windows, and soon Mac.

 ## Contact
 For sugestions, doubts or anything related to this port.
-- Email : mk2play.materialize@gmail.com
+Make an issue and we can talk about it.

 ## Using
-To use, unity is not necessary, you can use like a normal linux application.
+To use, unity is not necessary, you can use like a normal application.

 ## Building
 I'm developing using Unity 2018.3.3f, then, is recomended to use it also.
 You can try to downgrade or upgrade the package, but mainly downgrading, something can go wrong.